 - Invite Christian professionals from agencies in your community to speak to parents and grandparents, offering a variety of faith-themed parenting classes.
 Seek to build healthy family relationships in your congregation.

-- Require your pastors of children and youth to take mental health first aid training through organizations like NAMI (National Alliances on Mental Illnesses)
+- Require your pastors of children and youth to take mental health awareness training through organizations like the NAMI (National Alliances on Mental Illnesses)